Jordan-Bailey/DSI_Capstone_Project/Technical_Report.md

 Data Cleaning: The dataset of box scores from basketball-reference.com, and the dataset of betting lines from sportsbookreview.com, were relatively clean to begin with.
 There were missing betting lines for a few games; to rectify this I went to additional gambling websites with historical data to manually look up the lines for these games.
 There was also one game missing entirely from the gambling data, which I then imputed (Miami-Washington, 03/06/2015)

+In 2015 season, the second in my data, the Charlotte Bobcats changes their name to the Charlotte Hornets.
+I addition, the team slug changed as well, from "CHA" to "CHO."
+This change caused me some problems, so when cleaning my data, I had to make sure that any reference to a team or team slug accounted for this change.

 Feature Engineering/Accounting for Time Series: I caluculated a few features for my dataset.
 I calculated whether each game ended up being an over, an under, or a push(final score same as total line), and used these features as my response variables.
 I wanted a metric that was representative of a team's total